Table of Contents

 I regularly come into contact with people who’ve created fantastic online courses.
-They’ve taken the time to set up a sales funnel landing page which draws in loads of interest from potential customers.
+They’ve taken the time to set up a sales funnel landing page that draws in loads of interest from potential customers.

 While you might already have a well-designed sales landing page, understanding its performance can be tricky.

 Let’s take a look at how it’s done.

 A landing page is a web page designed to convince your audience to take some action – buy your product or service, book a call, sign up for a webinar or lead magnet, or do anything you want them to do.

 It’s the first page your potential leads land on after clicking on the link from your emails, Google ads, Facebook, or any other place you promote your site.
 The landing page is the first step to your sales funnel pages.